Shopify vs Squarespace: Which Platform Should You Choose?

 Squarespace comes with the most amazing tools to enhance your SEO ranking, such as managing your title, including keywords and alt text.

 There are instruction posts in the support pages of Squarespace, giving a comprehensive introduction to SEO.
+In order to set up a Squarespace store, you can get assistance from organizations like Lucrative Studio .
 If you are beginners, you might feel overwhelmed, but keep patient to reach through it all.

 When it refers to marketing, you can choose Squarespace’s all-in-one platform - Email Campaigns or integrate MailChimp.
 This in-house system manages to unify your brand across any aspect of your site, from your homepage to your marketing messages.